Mahak-Sharma/StudySync/README.md

 ## ✨ Features
 - **Create & Join Groups:** Study together with friends in private or public groups.
 - **Real-time Chat:** Discuss topics, share ideas, and stay connected.
+- **Video Calling:** High-quality peer-to-peer video calls with friends using WebRTC.
 - **Live Polls:** Engage your group with instant polls and voting.
 - **Quizzes:** Test your knowledge with group quizzes and challenges.
 - **AI File Processing:** Upload documents and images for instant AI-powered summarization.